Grantyy1/Calculator_App/README.md

-# Pet_Store_App
+# Calculator App

 ## Introduction
-This Java application manages a pet store's inventory with a user-friendly interface.
-It allows users to add, delete, and display inventory items, as well as save and load inventory from text files.
+This Java application allowes a user to do mathematical calulations.
+This calculator has the ability to multiply, divide, add, subtract, power and square root.

 ---